DM871/dm871_old_github_io/_notes/editing.md

 ### Instructions on the front page of the test

-This is one of a series of three tests that constitute the exam of the course.
-The test consists of a number of tasks divided into subtasks.
+This is one of a series of tests that constitute the exam of the course.
+The test consists of a number of tasks subdivided into subtasks.
 The answers must be collected in a unique PDF document and are to be handed in electronically in ItsLearning.

 -   **The test is individual.
 You are not allowed to collaborate by any means with other persons**.

+-   Keep your answers anonymous but make sure that you specify your **SDU username** (the part in your SDU email address before the
+    @ symbol).
+Use the Latex or Word templates provided in the external web page to see where to specify the SDU username (Assessment
+    $\rightarrow$ Preparation for the take-home assignments).

-- Your answers will be assessed by the teacher, the instructor and an external censor.
+- Your answers will be assessed by the teacher and an internal censor.
 Moreover, the answers will be grouped by subtasks by an automated parser tool.
 Therefore, it is very important that you follow the instructions below.

--   Keep your answers anonymous but make sure that you specify your exam number (Not CPRN!).
-Use the Latex and Word templates provided in the external web page to see where to specify the exam number.

--   In the PDF document make sure that you start a new page for every SUBTASK and you write a section title that includes the word “Subtask”, specifying which SUBTASK you are addressing.
-See the examples in the Latex and Word templates provided in the external web page.
+- **In the PDF document make sure that you start a new page for every SUBTASK and you write a section title that includes the word “Subtask”, specifying which SUBTASK you are addressing.
+See the examples in the Latex and Word templates provided in the external web page.**

 -   You can write your answers in Danish or in English.